mooosakhan/ghostblock/privacy-policy.md

-# Privacy Policy for Element Blocker
+# Privacy Policy for GhostBlock

 **Last Updated:** November 17, 2025

 ## Our Privacy Commitment

-Element Blocker is designed with privacy as the top priority.
+GhostBlock is designed with privacy as the top priority.
 We believe you should have complete control over your data and browsing experience without any surveillance or tracking.

 ## Data Collection

-**We do NOT collect any personal data.** Element Blocker:
+**We do NOT collect any personal data.** GhostBlock:
 - Does not collect information about you
 - Does not track your browsing habits
 - Does not analyze which websites you visit